CynaCons/stm32_BluTechDevice/README.md

                       +---------------+

-How to use ?
+# How to make it functionnal ?
+We have to write some stm32 code.

 I highly recommend to use the STM32CubeMX project generator.
 This driver uses the HAL library.
 STM32CubeMX will generate the project architecture and initialize all the required peripherals.

-To understand how to use, read the example files (main.c, stm32fxxx_it.c) and this readme
+To understand how to use, read the example files (main.c, stm32fxxx_it.c) and this readme.

 Details for each function can be found in the example files (main.c, stm32fxxx_it.c)